JamesFaix/Djambi-N/docs/DevSetup.md

 ```
 {
   "sqlAddress": "localhost",               //Address of SQL instance
   "apiAddress": "http://localhost:5100",   //Address used for API
-  "webAddress": "http://localhost:8080"   //Address used for web server
+  "webAddress": "http://localhost:8080",   //Address used for web server
+  "adminUsername": "admin",                //Username for primary admin user
+  "adminPassword": "admin"                 //Password for primary admin user
 }
 ```